 SYNONYMS: Idiopathic mucinosis, congenital myxedema

-- Chinese shar-peis have greater amounts of dermal mucin than other dog breeds and some degree of diffuse mucinosis in this breed is considered normal; however clinically relevant generalized mucinosis can occur and is most common in this breed
+· Chinese shar-peis have greater amounts of dermal mucin than other dog breeds; some degree of diffuse mucinosis in this breed is considered normal, but clinically relevant generalized mucinosis can occur and is most common in this breed

-- Mucin, a jelly-like, clear, viscous glycosaminoglycan composed of hyaluronic acid bound to heparin and chondroitin sulfate B, is produced in the skin by dermal fibroblasts and is a component of the normal dermal ground substance; also found in superficial and follicular epidermis
+· Mucin is a jelly-like, clear, viscous glycosaminoglycan composed of hyaluronic acid bound to heparin and chondroitin sulfate B; it is produced in the skin by dermal fibroblasts and is a component of the normal dermal ground substance; it is also found in superficial and follicular epidermis

-- Hyaluronic acid, a nonsulfated carboxylated glycosaminoglycan, is the most common glycosaminoglycan in canine mucinosis; sulfated carboxylated glycosaminoglycan such as chrondroitin 4-sulfate, chrondroitin 6-sulfate, and dermatan sulfate may also be found in mucinosis; its production decreases with age
+· Sulfated carboxylated glycosaminoglycan such as chrondroitin 4-sulfate, chrondroitin 6-sulfate, and dermatan sulfate may also be found in mucinosis

-- Primary mucinosis can be divided into hereditary (generalized or multifocal), papular, nodular, and myxedema forms
+· Primary mucinosis: can be further subdivided into hereditary (generalized or multifocal), papular, nodular, and myxedema forms

-- Generalized primary hereditary mucinosis involves no compromise of normal skin integrity; multifocal hereditary mucinosis is often accompanied by some generalized mucinosis, but may result in multifocal compromise of skin integrit
+· Multifocal hereditary mucinosis is often accompanied by some generalized mucinosis, but may result in multifocal compromise of skin integrity

-- Mechanism of deposition in cutaneous mucinosis is unknown
+· Mechanism of mucin deposition in cutaneous mucinosis is unknown

 TYPICAL GROSS FINDINGS:

-- In multifocal disease, variably sized mucinous vesicles, occurring in normal or edematous skin that when expressed discharge a thick, clear and sticky fluid
+· Multifocal disease is characterized by variably sized mucinous vesicles in normal or edematous skin that discharge a thick, clear and sticky fluid when expressed

 TYPICAL LIGHT MICROSCOPIC FINDINGS:

-- The primary lesion is dermal thickening due to increased accumulation of pale-staining, blue-purple, fibrillar to granular mucin strands arranged in a lacy network and separating dermal collagen bundles in the superficial and deep dermis
+· The primary lesion is dermal thickening due to increased accumulation of pale-staining, blue-purple, fibrillar to granular mucin strands arranged in a lacy network that separate dermal collagen bundles in the superficial and deep dermis

-- Amorphous granular material dilating the cisternae of dermal fibroblasts and aggregating in the interstitium
+· Amorphous granular material (mucin) within dilated cisternae of dermal fibroblasts and aggregated in the dermal interstitium

 ADDITIONAL DIAGNOSTIC TESTS:

-- Alcian blue will stain mucin blue or blue-green
+· Alcian blue stains mucin blue or blue-green (alcianophilic)

-- Periodic-acid Schiff is negative because of the acid mucopolysaccharide nature of the increased dermal mucin
+· Periodic-acid Schiff reaction is negative because of the acid mucopolysaccharide nature of the increased dermal mucin

-- Myxedema is used specifically to indicate the mucinosis seen with canine hypothyroidism and presents as a symmetrical thickening of facial skin that imparts the classic ‘tragic faces’ appearance
+· Hypothyroidism: Myxedema is used specifically to indicate the mucinosis seen with canine hypothyroidism; symmetrical thickening of facial skin that imparts the classic ‘tragic faces’ appearance

-- Papular mucinosis presents as solitary or occasionally multiple, white or yellow papules or clear “blisters” noted as incidental findings and most frequently localized to the head and neck
+· Papular mucinosis: solitary or occasionally multiple, white or yellow papules or clear “blisters” most frequently localized to the head and neck, noted as incidental findings

-- Similar condition reported in Brown-egg laying chickens, although combs and wattles which generally have a large amount of mucin in the dermis, were not affected
+· Chicken: A similar condition is reported in a strain of Brown-egg laying chickens (Palmieri, Vet Pathol 2015), although combs and wattles (which generally have a large amount of dermal mucin) were not affected